llm-bible/llm-bible.github.io/_publications/kalra2025library.markdown

 bibkey: kalra2025library
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.18018"}
-tags: ['Prompting', 'RAG', 'Tools', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'RAG', 'Tools', 'Prompting']
 ---
 The use of LLMs as automated judges ("LLM-as-a-judge") is now widespread, yet standard judges suffer from a multitude of reliability issues.
 To address these